abudaan/vega-multi-view/README.md

 ### Data binding between views

-You can send a dataset or a manipulation of a dataset between separate view by adding a key `dataset` to you view specific configuration (vmv config).
-For the examples below we use the following dataset named `table`:
+You can send a dataset or a manipulation of a dataset between separate views by adding a key `dataset` to you view specific configuration (vmv config).
+The code examples below are related to [this example](http://app3.bigdator.nl/) and dataset that we use is named `table`:

 ```yaml
 - category: A